AdaCore/training_material/courses/rust_essentials/010_rust_essentials/10-traits_and_generics.rst

 Copy and Clone
 ----------------

-* The `Clone` trait adds a `clone` function on your type, that allows you to clone an instance of it.
+* The :rust:`Clone` trait adds a :rust:`clone` function on your type, that allows you to clone an instance of it.

-* The `Copy` trait, on the other hand, gives full copy semantics to your type (like you have by default on scalar types).
+* The :rust:`Copy` trait, on the other hand, gives full copy semantics to your type (like you have by default on scalar types).

 .. code:: Rust